frcastrog/erc-paper-policy-preferences/README.md

 The script `01-replication` contains the code to replicate the figures and tables of both the manuscript and the supplementary information.

+## References

 <div id="refs" class="references csl-bib-body hanging-indent">

 <div id="ref-barber2018" class="csl-entry">

-BARBER, MICHAEL, and JEREMY C. POPE.
+Barber, Michael, and Jeremy C. Pope.
 2018.
 “Does Party Trump Ideology?
 Disentangling Party and Ideology in America.” *American Political Science Review* 113 (1): 38–54.
 <https://doi.org/10.1017/s0003055418000795>.